Insights and Updates

 • Greater liquidity risk

-What is a Good Days Sales Outstanding?
+What Is a Good Days Sales Outstanding?

-There's no universal "good" DSO number—it varies significantly by industry.
+There's no universal good DSO number.
+It varies significantly by industry.
 A DSO of 45 days might be excellent for a manufacturing company but concerning for a retail business.

 Industry Benchmarks (Approximate):